syncthing/docs/specs/bep-v1.rst

 An implementation MUST therefore accept files with a block size differing from the above rule.
 This does not mean that arbitrary block sizes are allowed.
-The block size used MUST be one of the power-of-two block sizes listed in the table above.
+The block size used MUST be exactly one of the power-of-two block sizes listed in the table above.

 Example Exchange
 ----------------